amitlan/website/_posts/2020-06-29-pg-relation-files.md

 June 29, 2020

-Postgres stores the data one tells it to store in files using a Postgres-specific binary format.
+Postgres stores the data one inserts into tables in files, one for each table, using a Postgres-specific binary format.

 ```
 create table foo (a text);